ilaria-gori/ABACOC/README.md

 For Standard Classification:
 Rocco De Rosa, Francesco Orabona and Nicolò Cesa-Bianchi (2015), "The ABACOC Algorithm: a Novel Approach for Nonparametric Classification of Data Streams".
 Proc.The 2015 IEEE 15th International Conference on Data Mining (ICDM'15).

-## Dependencies
+## Installation
 The only dependence is Eigen.
-You should create an environment variable called EIGEN_ROOT, which points to the Eigen folder.
+Download Eigen and create an environment variable called EIGEN_ROOT, which points to the Eigen folder.
+The program has been tested under both Linux and Windows.
+In both cases, we use cmake.

 ## Brief tutorial
 The objects to create are, in order: